What is Section 406 IPC Bare Act?

 Section 406 IPC Bare Act is the exact text of the Section 406 of the Indian Penal Code (IPC 406), passed by the Indian legislature or Parliament.
 Thus, it is a replica of the original Section 406 of the Indian Penal Code available to the people of India by the Indian legislature or Parliament.

 Section 406 IPC Bare Act (As Per the Indian legislature or Parliament)

 406 IPC.
 Punishment for criminal breach of trust.— Whoever commits criminal breach of trust shall be punished with imprisonment of either description for a term which may extend to three years, or with fine, or with both.

 Definition of Section 406 IPC

-Section 406 of the Indian Penal Code (Section IPC 406) deals with the offence of criminal breach of trust, which is committed when a person who has been entrusted with property dishonestly misappropriates it or converts it for his or her own use.
+Section 406 IPC (IPC 406) deals with the offence of criminal breach of trust, which is committed when a person who has been entrusted with property dishonestly misappropriates it or converts it for his or her own use.
 This offence is taken very seriously under Indian law, and those found guilty of it can face severe punishment.